-Her first major exhibition was held at the Whitechapel Education Gallery, London in 1987.
+Her first major exhibition was held at the Whitechapel Education Gallery London.

 Following her appointment as lead artist for StudioE Architect’s new building in Brook Green, London, I H Langtry’s work became more monumental, partly in response to the series of significant commissions.

-Her objectives as a sculptor are to produce large-scale works for public spaces.
-Her series of 2.5 metre works have been exhibited on Hampstead Heath.
-Large bronzes are installed in West London, the Tramuntana Mountains of Mallorca and Camden, London, others works are in process
+Her objectives as a sculptor are to produce large-scale works for public spaces with the aim of bringing communities together creating new heritage and communal memories.
+Her series of large scale works have been exhibited on Hampstead Heath.
+Public works are permanently installed in Beijing Olympic Park China, West London, Camden in North London, the Tramuntana Mountains of Mallorca, Riyahd, Santiago Chile, Istria, Galicia Spain, other works are in process.

-I H Langtry works collaboratively with architects and scientists.
+I H Langtry works collaboratively with architects, scientists and other creative partners.